If your travels are taking you to Helsinki Finland, we recommend that you take a look at getting a Helsinki Card.

 The card also has the option to include unlimited public transport inside the Helsinki city limits and various discounts on other major attractions in the city.

 These discounts are varied, but cover a great many excellent activities and sights.
-These include the Tallink ferry to Estonia (a great day trip from Helsinki), discounts on the Tallinn Card and St. Petersburg Card, a discounted day trip to Porvoo, discounts on the Helsinki Skywheel, Zoo and aviation museum, and discounts at a number of restaurants and shops.
+These include the Tallink ferry to Estonia (a great day trip from Helsinki), discounts on the Helsinki Skywheel, Zoo and aviation museum, and discounts at a number of restaurants and shops.

-You can see a complete list of included attractions and discounts, plus buy your Helsinki Card on the official site here.
+You can see a complete list of included attractions and discounts, plus buy your Helsinki Card on GetYourGuide here.

 What’s Not Included on the Helsinki Card?